smd9788/tictactoe-client/README.md

 own array.
 The game logic then compares each players array to the win condtions array to determine a winner.

+Known bugs:
+1. in the 'events.js' file my .catch prototypes do not trigger a user-message unless already signed in

 Unsolved Problems/Missing features:
 1. messaging system for when an invalid move is made.
 2. Game API functionality.
 I need to implement game saving and statistics per requirements.